adeii/Qt6Win7/README.md

 Qt 6.8.1 x64 compiled as the same as Qt 6.5.3, on Win 7, with VS 2022 17.3.
 Got fewer modules than 6.8.0. cause low storage space.

+--- Test 5 ---

+On the way to use Viber 24/25 on Win 7/8, using VxKex and forcing use of OpenGL or Vulkan...